aws-samples/pcluster-manager/README.md

 ## Reusing a Cognito User Pool

-It is possible to reuse a Cognito user pool across multiple PCM instances to avoid having to recreate the user base for each installation.
+It is possible to reuse a Cognito user pool across multiple PCUI instances to avoid having to recreate the user base for each installation.
 There are two ways to do this:

-1. Use an existing PCM installation that utilizes Cognito as a nested stack.
-This is the default setup when installing PCM through the 1-click links and leaving all Cognito parameters blank.
+1. Use an existing PCUI installation that utilizes Cognito as a nested stack.
+This is the default setup when installing PCUI through the 1-click links and leaving all Cognito parameters blank.

-2. Use a standalone Cognito installation that is deployed before the PCM installation and then linked to it.
-This has the advantage of being completely separate from PCM and makes CloudFormation updates simpler, as it is not using a nested stack.
+2. Use a standalone Cognito installation that is deployed before the PCUI installation and then linked to it.
+This has the advantage of being completely separate from PCUI and makes CloudFormation updates simpler, as it is not using a nested stack.

-### Reusing an Existing PCM Installation with Cognito as a Nested Stack
+### Reusing an Existing PCUI Installation with Cognito as a Nested Stack

-1. From the CloudFormation console, select the PCM stack that contains the Cognito pool that you want to reuse.
+1. From the CloudFormation console, select the PCUI stack that contains the Cognito pool that you want to reuse.
 2. Navigate to the Cognito nested stack.
 3. Select the **Outputs** tab.
 4. Copy the following values:
    - `UserPoolId`
    - `UserPoolAuthDomain`
    - `SNSRole`
-5. Install a new PCM instance using the [Quickstart](#quickstart-15-mins-🚀) and fill in all `External PCM Cognito` parameters with the outputs that you just copied.
-This will prevent PCM from creating a new pool and will use the linked one instead.
+5. Install a new PCUI instance using the [Quickstart](#quickstart-15-mins-🚀) and fill in all `External PCUI Cognito` parameters with the outputs that you just copied.
+This will prevent PCUI from creating a new pool and will use the linked one instead.

 ### Reusing a Standalone Cognito Installation

-1. Launch the Cognito-only stack in the same region as the PCM will be deployed.
+1. Launch the Cognito-only stack in the same region as the PCUI will be deployed.
 You can do this by clicking on one of the links below for the desired region (use the alternative launch link if S3 template loading fails).

 | Region       | Launch                                                                                                                                                                                                                                                                                                              | Alternative launch link |